DjordanJoey/VirtualAssitants/README.md

 # VirtualAssitants

-Some Version of Python will be Eror while Downloading PyAudio Package.
+Some Version of Python will be Eror while installing PyAudio library.
 If You Get Eror while Installing PyAudio you can use PipWin to Install PyAudio